laeubli/viscats/README.md

 ### File Format

 viscats is designed to visualise CSV files as created by [segcats](https://github.com/laeubli/segcats), but you can use it to visualise any CSV encoded time series data.
-Make sure that the CSV has the following three rows:
+Make sure that your CSV file has the following three rows:

 * `start`: the POSIX timestamp denoting the start of an event/phase (see http://en.wikipedia.org/wiki/Unix_time)
 * `end`: the POSIX timestamp denoting the end of an event/phase